davide-calza/php-login/README.md

 # PHP Login
-A simple login system written in PHP.\
+A simple login system written in PHP. <br />
-Once registered and logged, you can add and delete other users, or modify their informations.
+Once registered and logged, you can add and delete other users, or modify their informations. <br />
 Password are encrypted with salty systems.

 ## Prerequisites

 * MySQL